ozancanozdemir/ozancanozdemir.github.io/_pages/about.md

   - /about.html
 ---

 I completed my BSc degree in Statistics at METU, the best technical university in Turkey, as the **valedictorian** of the 2017 cohort.
 In 2020, I completed the Master of Science Program at METU as a **valedictorian** once again, with several publications and a winner prize at a national statistics competition.
 My main research interests are machine learning and deep learning applications for sequential data, especially time series.
-I love living in **Ankara.**
+I love living in **Ankara**, but I live in Groningen :)

 [Check my latest blog post; Let AI be your friend while coding; GitHub Copilot](https://medium.com/@ozancanozdemir/let-ai-be-your-friend-while-coding-github-copilot-f098b1b2e4d7)